Navigating the Perpetual Conflict: Strategies for Finding Peace

 Understand that revisiting this conflict is a good path.
 As time passes, situations change, and you must become open-minded enough to determine if a change of position is warranted.

-Know your attachment style, as it will help you understand how you feel and manage or seek to resolve conflicts.
+Know your attachment style, as it will help you understand how you feel and how to manage or resolve conflicts.

 Identify the emotions around the issue, then keep them in perspective.
 Conflict stirs emotions.
 Learn how you react to disagreement/conflict and how your partner is affected.
 Talk about that.

 Use defusing techniques to deal with contentious issues.
 The stick method for discussing the problem is one example.
 Only the person with the stick can speak, and there should be no interruptions.
 Seek to hear and understand.
 Listen to the message, and stay focused on intent rather than literal words.
-Another example is lying down to have a discussion.
-(Esther Perel) It is tough to have an argument lying down.
+Another example is lying down to discuss.
+(Esther Perel) It is tough to argue lying down.

 Understand the other person’s needs or values.
 Yep, it's about more than what you want or think is right.
 Apathy gets you nowhere.